wessenstam/CitrixOnAHV_Bootcamp/gettingstarted/gettingstarted.rst

 - Native microsegmentation with Nutanix Flow to secure a virtual desktop environment
 - Rich monitoring and automation capabilities with Prism Ops

-If you have not previously completed the **Private Cloud** lab track, follow the quick instructions below to provision your user VLAN and Windows Tools VM that will be used throughout this lab track.

 Deploying your Windows Tools VM
 +++++++++++++++++++++++++++++++